Understanding the genetics of cystic fibrosis

 Gene therapy includes techniques such as inserting an extra copy of a healthy gene into a cell to replace the faulty gene.

 Gene editing, on the other hand, fixes the error in the gene in the cell using specially designed enzymes, called nucleases, which act like molecular scissors.
+Find out more with our gene therapy and editing FAQs.

 What are we doing about it?